vandenende-it/vandenende-it/README.md

 # Portfolio Van Den Ende IT

-This is a porfolio site template complete with a blog.
+This is a porfolio site template complete with a projects.
 Includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)